What’s the Lifetime Health Cover (LHC) loading?

 Health insurance acronym #234, the LHC loading is a government initiative to encourage people to take out and maintain private hospital insurance before they turn 31.

-But, if you take out hospital or hospital and extras cover before 1 July following your 31st birthday, you don’t need to worry about it as long as you maintain your hospital cover.
+But, if you take out hospital or hospital and extras cover on or before 1 July following your 31st birthday, you don’t need to worry about it as long as you maintain your hospital cover.

 How does LHC work?